HajarSaadCS/HajarSaadCS/README.md

+Welcome to my GitHub profile👋🏻

-I'm Hajar Alshamrani👋🏻
+I'm Hajar Alshamrani

-- 🧠 AI Researcher
+ 🧠 AI Researcher
-- 🤖 Focused on Deep Learning
+🤖 Focused on Deep Learning
-- 📚 Interested in RAG Systems and AI Applications
+📚 Interested in RAG Systems and AI Applications
-- 📬 Contact me: hajaralshamrani04@gmail.com
+📬 Contact me: hajaralshamrani04@gmail.com

 <!--
 **HajarSaadCS/HajarSaadCS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.